1946 Rose Bowl: Aftermath

 Following this game, the PCC and Big Nine (now Pac-12 and Big Ten) entered into an exclusive five-year agreement for their champions to meet in the Rose Bowl.
 It has been extended numerous times, and outside of rotations in the playoffs, and until the conference realignment led to the demise of the "old" Pac-12.
 Both conferences openly admitted restricting the Rose Bowl, because they were tired of getting beaten by teams playing "hillbilly ball," the same reason they cited for not inviting them before 1920.

 This was the last Rose Bowl appearance by an SEC team for 72 years, when Georgia defeated Oklahoma in a national semifinal in early 2018.
-The first break in the Pac-12/Big Ten arrangement came in 2002, when it was the BCS Championship Game between Nebraska and Miami (the only appearance by The American Athletic Conference, then known as the Big East prior to 2012 season; from a legal standpoint, the records of the Big East from 1991 to 2012 in football were inherited by the new conference).
+The first break in the Pac-12/Big Ten arrangement came in 2002, when it was the BCS Championship Game between Nebraska and Miami; at the time members of the Big XII and Big East respectively.